ljpatrick/marxpaint/magic/docs/README.txt

        to a struct.
      * backquote: See "grave."
      * backtick: See "grave."
+     * bit: "Binary digit."
+Bits are the basic storage unit in a computer's memory, disk, networking, etc. They represent either 0 or 1.
+(Compared to a decimal digit, which can be anything between 0 and 9.)
+Just as a series of decimal digits can represent a larger number (e.g., "1" and "5" is fifteen (15)), so can bits (e.g., "1" and "0", is two).
+In decimal, we go from right to left: ones place, tens place, hundreds place, thousands place, etc. In binary, it is: ones place, twos place, fours place, eights place, etc. (See also "byte.")
      * blue: See "RGBA"
      * boolean 'or': A mathematical operation that results in a true value if either operand is true. ("1 | 0", "0 | 1" and "1 | 1" all result in